neuromorphic-zhaw/hand_detection_evaluation/README.md

-# hand_detection_evaluation
+# DHP19 hand detection model evaluation
-Evaluate DHP19 hand detection model running on chip on a subject on the DHP19 dataset
+Evaluate DHP19 hand detection model running for a subject of the DHP19 dataset

 ### Requirements
 ```bash